Ty Olsson: Personal life

 Olsson was married to Leanna Nash from 2005 until their divorce in 2012.
-They have two daughters, Dagan and MacKenzie.
+They have two daughters.
 On September 7, 2019, Olsson married Katherine Lohmeyer, a NICU nurse in Las Vegas, Nevada.
 Ty Olsson and Katherine Lohmeyer filed a joint petition for divorce on September 8, 2021.

-Olsson is currently in a relationship with fellow Supernatural actor DJ Qualls, and the two have plans to get married.
+Olsson is currently in a relationship with fellow Supernatural actor DJ Qualls, and the two plan to marry.